manasa-mugdha/manasa-mugdha/README.md

 🎨 UI/UX is like a virtual canvas for me and code is my paint.
 I CTRL+ART+DELETE until it's perfect!
 Designing interfaces that are so sleek and visually appealing is my passion.

-So let's help each each other out here.
+So let's help each other out here.

 Until the next commit, happy developing!